learningequality/cloud-kolibri-demo/README.md

          fab -R mitblossoms-demo   demoserver

-  3. Go the IP address or hostname and complete the Kolibri setup wizard
+  3. Go the IP address or hostname and complete the Kolibri setup wizard.
+     By convention the Device Owner's username for demo servers is `devowner`.

+  4. Optionally, you can generate sample student learning data, so that coach views will look more alive:

+         fab -R mitblossoms-demo   generateuserdata

 Updating